SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 <i>My mother, at least, always joined me when she caught a new aroma wafting from the kitchen.
 She would have a tip or two, some helpful advice for me.
 Sometimes I took her suggestions, but other times I went my own way.
 Even as I listened to her pontificate on the joy - or lack thereof - of cooking, it was nice to have her company as I labored over the stove.</i>

 <i>Often, it was just the two of us.
 Although I could now work the Craft as she could, we rarely had much to talk about.
 Our journeys were our own.
 I might cheerfully demonstrate a new transmutation or ask her advice on reference materials, but otherwise, the table was quiet.
-She seemed to always be preoccupied with her own thoughts and affairs and I refused to become a nuisance.</i>
+She seemed to always be preoccupied with her own thoughts and affairs and I refused to become a nuisance.
+I owed her too much.</i>

 <i>She would invariably perk up when my father would join us in the dining room.
 With him present, the lanes of conversation were wide open.
 He might break the ice with a baudy tale or a game of remember-when.
 She would follow up with a tender anecdote of something one of the children had done back-in-the-day.
 They would laugh and reminisce and though I was little more than window dressing in these conversations, I was glad to see them happy.</i>